 Headphones

 Headphones are often preferred by those who listen primarily at home or the office.
 They are also favored by those who commute or travel and want better noise-blocking abilities so they can find calm in a storm of the environment around them.
-Typically, we experience better sound quality and noise cancellation with headphones, and true audiophiles will tell you these are the go-to for long listening sessions where a vast soundstage is important for full immersion.
+Typically, we experience better sound quality and noise cancellation with headphones, and true audiophiles will tell you these are the go-to for long listening sessions where a vast soundstage is vital for full immersion.

 Key Metric Scores of Wireless Headphones